SELEX Sistemi Integrati: Sectors

 SELEX Sistemi Integrati's activities were organised into three main sectors: Large Systems (homeland security and territory protection), Civil Systems (airport and air traffic management, coastal and maritime surveillance), and Defence Systems (land, naval and air applications).

 Large Systems

 Within the Finmeccanica Group SELEX Sistemi Integrati was the Design Authority and Prime Contractor for the design, development, manufacture and sale of Large Systems for Homeland Protection, which includes solutions for homeland security and defence.
 Solutions for Homeland Security comprised protection of territory and environment, borders, people, institutions and national and critical infrastructures.
 In this sector the company also realised systems for major events and crisis management.
 Solutions for Homeland Defence are related to the design and realisation of net-centric architectures able to operate into an inter-force and interoperable context to reach the superiority of information.

 Civil Systems

-The domain of technologies and critical capabilities in the field of Large Systems allowed the company to offer global solutions for Air Traffic Management, including turn key airport systems.
-From meteorological systems to ATC (Air Traffic Control) sensors, from ground stations to airspace traffic management, the company offered wide range solutions.
-The company also offered solutions for maritime and coastal surveillance with its Vessel Traffic Management System.
+The domain of technologies and critical capabilities in the field of Large Systems allowed the company to offer products for Air Traffic Management, including turn key airport systems.
+The company also offered products for maritime and coastal surveillance with its Vessel Traffic Management System.